keramiozsoy/apache-spark-aws-101/README.md

 3 - EC2 Instance
 - Search on the bar
-- Click running instance
+- Click on running EC2 instance
 - You will see the ec2 instance.
 We have just created previous step with AWS Cloud9
-- Find and Copy -> Public IPv4 DNS
+- Find, Copy -> Public IPv4 DNS -> and paste to the browser.
+- It will not work.

 4 - Open terminal on AWS Cloud9
 - whenever you provisioned an instance on aws, you will be getting The Apache HTTP Server up and running.